WindVChen/Diff-Harmonization/README.md

 ### Share us a :star: if this repo does help

 This is the official repository of ***Diff-Harmonization***.
-We are working on further improvements to this method (see **Appendix D** of the paper) to provide a better user experience, so stay tuned for more updates.
+We are working🏃🏃 on further improvements to this method (see **Appendix D** of the paper) to provide a better user experience, so stay tuned for more updates.

 If you encounter any question about the paper, please feel free to contact us.
 You can create an issue or just send email to me windvchen@gmail.com.
 Also welcome for any idea exchange and discussion.

 BTW:
-In the process of waiting for the final code, you may wish to pay attention to our [***INR-Harmonization***](https://github.com/WindVChen/INR-Harmonization) work that we recently released the final code.
+In the process of waiting for the final code, you may wish to pay attention to our 😊[***INR-Harmonization***](https://github.com/WindVChen/INR-Harmonization) work that we recently released the final code.
 It is **the first dense pixel-to-pixel method applicable to high-resolution (*~6K*) images** without any hand-crafted filter design, based on *Implicit Neural Representation*,.

 ## Updates